Fiducial Marker Placement

 The placement of fiducial markers is typically performed as an outpatient procedure (several) days before treatment planning begins.

 Before the procedure begins, imaging may be performed.

-A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given intravenously during the procedure.
-You may also be given a mild sedative prior to the procedure.
-You may also be given pre-procedure antibiotics.
+A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given during the procedure.
+You may also be given a mild sedative and/or antibiotic prior to the procedure.
 Typically antibiotics are given for transrectal ultrasound-guided prostate seed placement.

 When marker placement is performed on a child, it is more likely that general anesthesia will be required to keep them comfortable during the procedure.

-Using computed tomography (CT) or ultrasound (US) guidance, the needle is inserted through the skin and advanced to the site of the lesion and at least three markers are implanted in and around the tumor to establish positional information.
+Using computed tomography (CT) or ultrasound (US) guidance, the needle is inserted through the skin and advanced to the site of the lesion.
+Typically, at least three markers are implanted in or around the tumor to give positional information.
 The type of imaging and number of markers used depend on the type and location of tumor being treated.

-Once the marker placement is complete, the needle is removed.
+Once the marker is placed, the needle is removed.